Jessicancomm/GitJess/README.md

 ---
 description: >-
-  Where Jessica gets git...and makes an online portfolio while testing out the viability of GitBook for a large documentation suite.
+  The site where Jessica gets git and makes an online portfolio while testing the capabilities of GitBook.
 ---

 # Let's Go GitJess!